11 Eye-Catching Business Card Design Trends (+10 Templates)

 By now, you should have a pretty solid design.
 You can take your business card design a step further with an exceptional finish.
 Special finishes like foil accents, glossy coatings, or extra-thick paper give your cards a 3D feel that leaves a memorable impression.
 Just make sure you choose a finish that follows your brand strategy and speaks to the aesthetics of your target customers.

 Yes, you can add a CTA to your business card.
 It can be as simple as a special offer, a discount code, a helpful tip, or something else short and sweet that tells your customers what to do next.
 Examples of business card CTAs include “Find us on Facebook,” “Show this card the next time you shop,” “Check out our latest collection,” or “Call me for an estimate.”

 Review your business card design.

 Before you send her off to the printer, make sure that there are no misspellings, that your information is correct, and that your tasteful design accurately reflects your brand.
-Ask a colleague or friend to take a look or hire a professional to ensure it is proofread.
+Ask a colleague or friend to take a look or hire a professional to proofread it.

 There are many ways to create a well-designed business card that makes you stand out from the crowd.
-Choose one of these business card design trends or make up your own to create a business card that your connections just can’t throw away.
+Choose one of these business card design trends, or make up your own to create a business card that your connections can’t throw away.

 There are also many ways to get your hands on a fresh stack of business cards outfitted with your trendy design.
-You can make your own templates using a PDF tool such as Adobe and print them yourself, order them online from any number of printing services, or you can have a professional graphic designer take care of the finer details.
+You can make your own templates using a PDF tool such as Adobe and print them yourself, order them online from any printing services, or have a professional graphic designer take care of the finer details.

 One of the most important things to remember regarding business card design is to keep it consistent with your current logos and branding.
 Continuity goes a long way for customers because it helps build trust and credibility.
 Brand reputation is important, so many companies opt to have a graphic designer create their business cards, logo, stationery, website, and more.